 The Division Bench Finding on Vesting Under Section 72

-• The contention of the Government that the land was (absolutely) vested upon it was rejected and held –
+• The contention of the Government that the land was (absolutely) vested in it was rejected and held –

 • 1. the vesting in Government ‘is a legal fiction‘.